alexanderromanenko/Advanced-Machine-Learning/README.md

 The solution is sought using K- nearest neighbour, Support Vector Machine, Principal Component Analysis and Convolutional Neural Networks.

 The best result of 99.6% accuracy was achieved using CNN

+The depository consists of Python Code used in the task and a report describin the task, methodology and results.